Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Tournament Qualification Figure 3: Selecting participants of a previous tournament.

-By leveraging Starknet and Dojo interoperability, you can create tournament structures that were not possible before.
+By leveraging Starknet composability, you can create tournament structures that were not possible before.
 For example, you can require players to qualify in one tournament before entering another, or combine results across multiple games.

 Dark Shuffle World Championship